tmns/deploy-to-warply/README.md

 # Deploy to Warply Server Script 🚀

 This is a script to be used for both building and deploying an Ember project to a Warply server.
-Blast off!
+Let's get started!

 # Install
 There are two main ways you can *install* the script.